Liquidation - What is liquidation?

 Turning assets into cash is typically done in order to pay off a variety of debts, depending on investments made into the business by creditors, or loans taken out in growing the business, for example.

 Liquidating leads to dissolving the company, and bringing all activity to a close.
-It is a way for a business that has run out of funds to cover any remaining debts.
+It is a way for a business that has run out of funds (is insolvent) to cover any remaining debts.